 Performance outcomes Acceptable outcomes Complies Comments PO8 The development has access to a transport network of adequate standard to provide for the safe and efficient movement of vehicles, pedestrians and cyclists.
-AO8.1 Vehicle access, crossovers, road geometry, pavement, utilities and landscaping to the frontage/s of the site are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. • The development will be conditioned to comply.
+AO8.1 Vehicle access, crossovers, road geometry, pavement, utilities and landscaping to the frontage/s of the site are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. • Existing accesses will continue to serve the realigned lots.
 AO8.2 Development provides footpath pavement treatments in accordance with Planning Scheme Policy 9 - Footpath Paving. n/a Not applicable.
 Public infrastructure PO9 The design, construction and provision of any infrastructure that is to be dedicated to Council is cost effective over its life cycle and incorporates provisions to minimise adverse impacts.
 AO9 Development is in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. • The development will be conditioned to comply.
-Stormwater quality lot applicable Not applicable.
+Stormwater quality